Deltares/imod-python/docs/developing/test-plan.rst

     python ``ex01_twri.py``

-- Installing iMOD Python on a machine that runs on a different operating system than Windows, which is the OS iMOD Python is developed and mostly used on.
+- Installing iMOD Python on Linux.
+This is less commonly used by iMOD Python users and developers, therefore might lead to missed edge cases.
 Call the following and see if the tests run without errors:

   .. code-block:: console